wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 **Git hooks that actually work within their constraints.** Instead of pretending to trigger restricted AI environments, git commit hooks now trigger a standalone background agent that automatically generates journal entries after each commit.
 No manual intervention required.

-**Background agent architecture that respects AI limitations.** Rather than trying to make AI agents trigger themselves (impossible), the system spawns fresh AI instances in unrestricted environments where they are fed context and generate content.
+**Background agent architecture that respects AI limitations.** Rather than trying to make AI agents trigger themselves (impossible), the system spawns fresh AI instances in unrestricted environments where they are fed context and then intelligently generate content.

 **Real database integration for actual chat data.** Instead of asking AI agents for conversation history they can't access, I figured out where Cursor stores AI chat discussions on the local machine and access it directly.
 The Cursor AI Agent can't remember more than 10 messages verbatim despite what it claims, but the actual databases contain complete chronologically-ordered conversations with timestamps and session names.